ashokkarale/assistmAIgicCodedAgent/README.md

 ### ✨ **AssistmAIgic** – Intelligent Email Agent for Order & Product Support

 **AssistmAIgic** is a specialized automation agent designed to streamline customer email handling for product orders and inquiries.
-Built on LangGraph’s state machine architecture and integrated with UiPath’s Model Context Portal (MCP), it delivers fast, accurate, and context-aware responses—while ensuring human oversight for sensitive cases.
+Built on LangGraph’s state machine architecture and integrated with UiPath’s Model Context Portal (MCP), it delivers fast, accurate, and context-aware responses while ensuring human oversight for sensitive cases.

 ---